elavoie/pando-computing/README.md

         --host=HOST (true, HOST='localhost', String)
                     Hostname of the bootstrap server.
 Can be supplied as 'hostname' or 'ipaddr:port'.
-If HOST is set to null, the pando-server is started within the same process.
+If `--host` is not provided (HOST=null), the pando-server is started within the same process.

         --port=PORT (true, PORT=5000, Number)
                     Port used by pando-server when HOST=null.